Skip to content

 // ...

-// In the parent design, `abs(...)` resolves to the built-in function.
+// In the parent design, `abs(...)` resolves to the built-in function, not the class.

 // Fix: create a type alias before instantiation